Barsonax/TestExamplesDotnet/README.md

 ## How to use
 I decided not to turn this into a nuget package for now.
 Depending on if you are using NUnit or xUnit copy the code that you need to your project.
-For instance if you are using PostgreSql then copy the code from [TestExamplesDotnet](TestExamplesDotnet) and [TestExamplesDotnet.PostgreSql](TestExamplesDotnet.PostgreSql) to your test project then use [Examples](Examples) to see how to setup your test project.
+For instance if you are using PostgreSql then merge the code from [TestExamplesDotnet](TestExamplesDotnet) and [TestExamplesDotnet.PostgreSql](TestExamplesDotnet.PostgreSql) into your test project then use [Examples](Examples) to see how to setup your test project.
 I do suggest you flatten the code that you need into a single project to keep things simpler.

 If you can choose which testframework to use then I suggest going with NUnit as NUnit achieves a higher level of parallelism because it will even run test cases in the same class in parallel where xUnit will not run tests in the same class in parallel.
 As such most examples will be for NUnit but the setup is very similar.